void-dragon/mccloud/README.md

-cluster is a decentrelized data server wich uses the highlander algorithm instead of Proof of Work.
+mccloud is a decentrelized data server wich uses the highlander algorithm instead of Proof of Work.

 # Highlander Algorithm